-It’s no secret that I love a good book, and in this past year I’ve been really into motivational and personal growth type books.
+It’s no secret that I love a good book.
+This past year I have been really into motivational and personal growth type books.
 (Or as I like to call them, the get your sh*t together genre.)
-Now, I did make this post directed towards college students, simply for the fact that a) my generation needs to read more and b) because these books really tie in to the transitioning phase of life that us teenagers and 20-somethings are currently going through.
-Truthfully, anyone can read these books, but as a college student you’re at a weird in-between age.
+This post is directed towards college students, because a) my generation needs to read more and b) because these books really tie in to the “transition” phase of life that we are going through.
+Anyone can read these books, but as a college student you’re at a weird in-between age.
 You’re considered too young to dive in to the “real world”, but still viewed as an adult.
-Here’s a list of books that I’ve either read, am currently reading, or have been recommended.

 So sit down, pick up one of these books, and get your sh*t together 😉

 Book 1: Broke Millennial

 For the college student who wants to get their finances in order, I cannot recommend this book enough.
-I’m currently in the middle of this book and I really like it.
+I’m currently in the middle of this and I really like it.
 It is jam packed with tips and tricks!
 It touches on everything from student loans to setting up your future savings.
-It’s an easy read, especially when comparing your relationship to money to a Tinder date or marriage material and is something I’d absolutely recommend.
+It’s an easy read, especially when comparing your relationship to money to a Tinder date or marriage material.
+I absolutely recommend this one!!

 Book 2: #GIRLBOSS

 This is a great read about one of the most bad ass CEO’s in the world, Sophia Amoruso.
 She’s such a great example of what you can do when you put your mind to something and I really admire her.
 The book is not just filled with her amazing story, but also features tips about managing your money and applying for jobs.
 (One of the quotes that has stuck with me is that “Money looks better in the bank than it does on your feet.”
-Something I definitely need to remind myself of more often!)
+Something I need to remind myself of more often!)